excelle08/Xiaoyu/README.md

     * `uid` The User ID

-- Returned value - the Wall object
+- Returned value - the WallUpvote object

+### Get one's new upvotes

+- GET/POST: `/api/wall/upvote/new`

+- Data:

+    * `uid` the user ID.
+Defaults to the current login user.

+- Return value: an array of WallUpvote objects

+### Get one's all upvotes

+- GET/POST: `/api/wall/upvote/all`

+- Data:

+    * `uid` the user ID.
+Defaults to the current login user.

+- Return value: an array of WallUpvote objects

 ### Get guest wall